Late repayments can cause you serious money problems. See our debt help guides.

 Will loan applications be visible on my credit file?

 Yes.
-Loan applications normally involve an “application” or “hard” search, which will be logged on your credit file.
-Lenders do not report to CRAs whether or not the application was successful, however.
+Loan applications almost always involve an “application” or “hard” credit search, which will be logged on your credit file.
+Lenders don’t report to CRAs whether or not the application was successful, however.

 A loan application will remain on your credit file for up to two years.
 When you make a loan repayment, by contrast, this will remain on your credit file permanently.